toradex/moses/clients/python/docs/ApplicationsApi.md

 # **application_updated**
 > bool application_updated(application_id, configuration)

-Builds container image
+Check if container image is up to date

-Builds application release or debug container
+Check if some properties have been changed after the last build of the configuration-specific container image

 ### Example